Find out more about the events held at a New Zealand Rodeo

 If at any time you witness an incident at any Rodeo event that you believe goes against the Code of Welfare of animals the NZRCA encourages you to, without delay, contact NZRCA Animal Welfare Convenor Laurie Latta on 03 415 9215 and/or report it directly to the Animal Welfare Officers or Veterinarian in attendance at the event.

 The code of welfare applies to anyone responsible for the welfare of all animals being used in rodeos.
-The link above can be used to visit the MPI website where you can download the code and associated documents in full.
+The link to the Code of elfare above can be used to visit the MPI website where you can download the code and associated documents in full.

 Animal Welfare - Codes of Welfare.
 The MPI page contains a list of links to all the various codes of practice that relate to specific animal species